ernyei13/drone-swarm-vlm/SIMPLE_README.md

     -   **Q / E**: Move up / down
     -   **Z / C**: Rotate left / right
     -   **Esc**: Stop the drone and exit the keyboard control node.

-## Automated Hover

-1. In a new terminal, source the local workspace setup file:
-    ```bash
-    source install/setup.bash
-    ```
-2. Launch the simplified simulation with an empty world and the hover controller:
-    ```bash
-    ros2 launch simulation_local simple_simulation.launch.py
-    ```

-3. In another new terminal, source the local workspace setup file again:
-    ```bash
-    source install/setup.bash
-    ```
-4. Run the script to spawn a single drone:
-    ```bash
-    python3 scripts/spawn_single_drone.py
-    ```

-Once the drone is spawned, it should automatically hover in the air.

-## Manual Control with `ros2 topic pub`

-For manual control, you will launch the simulation without the automatic hover node and then publish velocity commands from the command line.

-1. In a new terminal, source the local workspace setup file:
-    ```bash
-    source install/setup.bash
-    ```
-2. Launch the simulation for manual control:
-    ```bash
-    ros2 launch simulation_local manual_control.launch.py
-    ```

-3. In another new terminal, source the local workspace setup file again:
-    ```bash
-    source install/setup.bash
-    ```
-4. Run the script to spawn a single drone:
-    ```bash
-    python3 scripts/spawn_single_drone.py
-    ```

-5. In a third terminal (after sourcing `install/setup.bash`), you can now send control commands.
-Here are some examples:

-    **Hover (send this continuously to maintain altitude):**
-    ```bash
-    ros2 topic pub --rate 10 /model/x500_quadcopter/cmd_vel geometry_msgs/msg/Twist "{linear: {x: 0.0, y: 0.0, z: 9.81}, angular: {x: 0.0, y: 0.0, z: 0.0}}"
-    ```